Social Tenant Access to Information Requirements (STAIRs)

 Tenant meeting minutes and agendas

 We share information on tenant consultations directly with residents affected.
-We will soon publish meeting summaries which set out the agenda and matters discussed at our tenant meeting minutes.
+Click here to see the meeting summaries, which set out the agenda and matters discussed at our tenant meetings.

 You can read all our latest tenant scrutiny news here.